cue-lang/proposal/designs/1951-required-fields-v2.md

 See, for instance, https://github.com/cue-lang/cue/issues/740 where this is problematic.

 ### Derived fields and templating
-The purpose of derived fields and templating is to automatically populate fields for a user.
+The purpose of templating, including deriving fields, is to automatically populate fields for a user.
 Possible use cases are:

 * providing a set of defaults,
-* defining a higher level of abstraction that is mapped to some more concrete representation, or
+* defining a higher level of abstraction that is mapped to some more concrete representation
 * converting between two versions of an API.

 Examples of such fields are:

 1. Defaults: `a: *1 | int`
-1. Derived values: `a: b + c`
+1. Derived fields: `a: b + c`
 1. Derived constraints: `a: b + c`, but only if `b + c` is defined.

 All derived fields use regular, non-optional, fields.